Oscar E Berninghaus Paintings

 "Wood Haulers" n.d. woodcut 6 1/2 x 5 1/2 in.

 "Surrender of the Miamis to General Henry Dodge 1814" mural (c1920)

 Parsons Related Artists:

 Oscar E Berninghaus' Art prices have risen steadily.
 Please contact the Gallery for the latest prices and current inventory.

-Parsons does not offer Oscar E Berninghaus prints, because no print can compare to the real paintings.
+Parsons does not offer Oscar E Berninghaus reproductions, because no reproduction can compare to the real paintings.